 Known as the cultural and historical center of Israel, and one of the holiest cities in the world, this is a city that hardly strikes you as a party-town.
 After all, at less than one hour drive Tel Aviv has the reputation of one of the best party cities in the world, and many travelers would rather concentrate their drinking and party efforts to the White City.

-Yet, Jerusalem nightlife is actually fantastic and if you decide to spend enough time in the city, you will have plenty of chances to have a drink, party and have a fun night out – and this will come as a welcome break after having spent a day sightseeing.
+Yet, Jerusalem nightlife is actually fantastic and whether you spend 48 hours in Jerusalem, or a week, or a month, you will have plenty of chances to have a drink, party and have a fun night out – and this will come as a welcome break after having spent a day sightseeing.

 14 Fabulous Bars In Jerusalem

 Gatsby Cocktail Room

 This is one of my favorite bars in Jerusalem so I feel obliged to mention it first.
 Located in downtown Jerusalem, minutes from the busy Yaffo Street, this is the kind of place you have to look for – in other words, you won’t come across it while walking down the street, because it’s actually not visible at all from the street.
 The bar is tucked away in on the ground floor of a building, practically hidden in a corner next to a nice café.

 Walk through the door, and you will find yourself in a fantastic retro atmosphere – 1920s style decoration, an overall speakeasy vibe, and great music (occasionally live).

 Cocktails are fabulous: you can expect the use of great quality ingredients, herbs, spices and whatever else your barman decides to mix.
 They have a fixed menu and a set of daily specials.
 They honestly aren’t cheap – so don’t go if you are looking for a happy hour kind of place.
 But I promise you it’s worth every cent you pay.
 The atmosphere is easy going.